 | Straining but you see some stool (small, hard pieces) | Moderate | Home plan + call your vet if no improvement within 24–48 hours |

-| Straining and you see little/no stool + discomfort | Higher risk | Same-day vet contact (especially if vomiting or appetite loss) |
+| Straining and you see little or no stool + discomfort | Higher risk | Same-day vet contact, especially if vomiting or appetite loss is present |

-| Frequent trips to the litter box with no urine produced | Emergency | Go now—possible urinary blockage (especially in males) |
+| Frequent trips to the litter box with no urine produced | Emergency | Go now — possible urinary blockage, especially in male cats |

 | Vomiting, severe lethargy, collapse, or a painful/swollen abdomen | Emergency | Urgent vet care now |

-| Kittens, seniors, or chronic illness + constipation signs | Lower tolerance for “wait and see” | Call your vet sooner |
+| Kittens, seniors, or chronic illness + constipation signs | Lower tolerance for waiting | Call your vet sooner |

 2) What’s “normal” poop frequency for cats?